Taylor Swift Tells NYU Graduates, ‘My Mistakes Led to the Best Things in My Life’

-The morning of Wednesday, May 18th bloomed bright and warm over New York City.
-All across town, New York University’s graduating class of 2022 donned their deep purple gowns and packed themselves onto the uptown 4 to Yankee Stadium for the annual All-University Commencement Ceremony.
+The morning of Wednesday, May 18 bloomed bright and warm over New York City.
+All across town, New York University’s graduating class of 2022 donned their deep purple gowns and packed themselves onto the uptown 4 train to Yankee Stadium for the annual All-University Commencement Ceremony.

 Plus, Taylor Swift was coming.